Nyoirin-ji (Ogori): History

 The temple was founded on the order of Empress Kōken in 729 and consecrated by the monk Gyōki.
 In 1586, however, the temple was temporally shut down in the fire caused by war.
 Then, in the early Edo period, the main hall was rebuilt by Arima Tadayori (有馬忠頼), the second feudal lord of Kurume Domain.

 Today, the temple and its surrounding grounds receive more than 30 thousand visitors annually.

+Sights

 Frog figurines

-A chief priest of Nyoirin-ji Temple went on a trip to China and he brought back the frog figurines made out of jade.
-Now more than 5000 figurines placed in the temple.
+The former chief priest of Nyoirin-ji Temple went on a trip to China, brought back a frog figurine made out of jade and placed it in the temple.
+With that as a starting point, he began collecting frog figurines in 1992 with the goals of changing the atmosphere of the temple and attracting young people to visit.
+There are now more than 5,000 figurines placed in the temple.

+Wind chimes

+About 2,500 Japanese wind chimes called fūrin (風鈴) are hung up at the temple during the summer.
+Visitors can buy a fūrin for 500 yen, write their wishes on the paper hanging from the fūrin, then hang it at the temple.

 Nyoirin Kannon

-The statue of the Nyoirin Kannon is said that it was carved by the monk Gyōki.
-As a "hidden Buddha" it is concealed and can only be seen during the year of snake every 12 years.
+The statue of the Nyoirin Kannon is said to have been carved by the monk Gyōki.
+As a "hidden Buddha," it is concealed and can only be seen during the year of snake every 12 years.